-The Blueprint for Maryland's Future plan underscores the necessity to adapt education to societal needs and different clientele.
 The reintroduction of Montessori education in the US during the 1960s has garnered growing interest due to its ability to meet individual student needs while preparing them for a global society.
 This aligns with Maryland's commitment to student access, success, and innovation, as outlined in the 2022 Maryland State Plan for Higher Education.

-The Birth to Three concentration's integration of trained Montessori educators with targeted coursework directly addresses the specific needs outlined in the Blueprint for Maryland's Future.
-By providing an accessible pathway for early childhood educators to enter a rigorous program focused on high-quality education, it aligns with the state's commitment to equity and innovation.
-Graduates of this concentration play a vital role in school restructuring and reform through the implementation of Montessori educational programming that contributes to the advancement of educational practices in Maryland.
+The Professional concentration's integration of trained Montessori educators with targeted coursework directly addresses the specific needs outlined in the 2022 Maryland State Plan for Higher Education.
+By providing an accessible pathway for Professionals to enter a rigorous program focused on high-quality education, as well as work-based learning experiences within the semester-long practicum, the proposal aligns with the state's commitment to equity, innovation, and the improvement of systems towards academic readiness in postsecondary education.
+Graduates who choose this pathway, play a vital role in creating strong outcomes for all children, contributing to the advancement of educational practices in Maryland.
 Leveraging Loyola's renowned reputation in the liberal arts, the proposed concentration stands on a solid academic foundation, ensuring a comprehensive and enriching educational experience for all participants.